 - In less than 2 hours the solar energy that lands on the earth is enough to power the entire planet for a year.
 Operating at today’s average efficiency rates of just 16% (how effectively they can convert the sun’s rays to power), a solar electric panel array of just 10,000 square miles could power the entire United States.
 That is about the size of the states of Rhode Island and New Hampshire combined.

 - “Hydrofracking” for natural gas & oil is like playing Russian roulette.
 Lower-cost energy obtained by means of hydraulic fracturing (“hydrofracking”) of the earth by the oil and gas industry could come at a very high cost indeed.
-The gas they seek is held in large deposits of shale and other rock, caught in thousands of tiny pores.
+The gas they seek is held in large deposits of shale and other rock, caught in millions of tiny pores.
 To extract it requires millions of gallons of fresh, drinkable water being forced through a pipe drilled into this rock.
-A toxic variety of chemicals are also added to the water to keep the fractures in the shale open and keep the gas flowing to the surface.
+A toxic variety of chemicals are also added to the water to keep the fractures in the shale open and aid the gas flowing to the surface.
 Federally-exempted from disclosing the chemicals in their special hydraulic “fracturing fluids” (considering them trade secrets), individual states are left to decide if it is safe.

-- When a well is “fracked”, between 20-40% of the millions of gallons of the now-contaminated water is returned to the surface…with 60-80% of it staying in the ground.
+- When a well is “fracked”, between 20-40% of the millions of gallons of now-contaminated water is returned to the surface…with 60-80% of it staying in the ground.
 This returned “frack water” gets pumped into holding ponds where it is hazardous in the short term: Plastic liners can tear or be punctured, impoundment walls can give way, heavy rains can cause the whole mess to overflow into soils and nearby water bodies, and the volatile chemicals evaporate with adverse effects on air quality and human health.
 We’ve seen this in many, many types of mining operations: So-called “containment facilities” decay and/or are left behind when whatever subcontractor to the major producer leaves, or goes bankrupt.
 Recall the “Deepwater Horizon”, Gulf of Mexico oil well disaster: Who did British Petroleum (BP) staunchly claim was responsible for everything?
 It sure wasn’t them…

 Shell Oil predicts that 50% or more of the world’s energy will come from renewable energy resources (including solar) by the year 2040.